• Skip to primary navigation

 How to make vegetable broth

-The simplest vegetable broth in Korean cooking is dashima broth.
-All it takes is a few minutes of boiling dashima pieces.
-To maximize the flavor, pre-soak the dashima for 30 minutes or longer before boiling it.
+The simplest vegetable broth in Korean cooking is dasima broth.
+All it takes is a few minutes of boiling dasima pieces.
+To maximize the flavor, you can pre-soak the dasima for 20-30 minutes before boiling it.
 The white powder on the surface is the natural flavor enhancer, so don’t wash it off.
+You can dust off with a kitchen towel if needed.

 I used this batch to make vegan doenjang jjigae and baechu doenjang guk.
 They were delicious!
 This can be a base for many other Korean recipes, in place of the meat or anchovy broth, such as manduguk, tteokguk, kongnamul guk, mu guk, kimchi jjigae, soondubu jjigae, jjambbong, gyeranjjim, and janchi guksu.